matuteiglesias/journal/content/Business/2024-02-15_Explored_Agile_Estimation_Techniques_for_Project_M.md

 - Compared story points and ideal days, recommending gradual adoption of story points for teams struggling with abstract estimations.

 ### Achievements
-- Gained insights into agile methodologies and their application in [[project management]].
+- Gained insights into agile methodologies and their application in project management.
 - Clarified the distinction between size and duration estimations in agile projects.
 - Identified effective estimation techniques and their benefits in agile environments.